bernhard-musch/greaheisl/readme.md

 # Greaheisl

-This repository started as a hobby project to provide programmable timers for switching on and off appliances.
+This repository is a hobby project.
+It provides programmable timers for switching on and off appliances.
 The chosen hardware consisted of an Arduino Uno R4 Wifi, a board with relays, and some push buttons for user interaction.
+So far the wifi capability of the hardware is not used.

 The software is structured into
 * [C++ code](prog/greaheisl/greaheisl.ino) intended to be compiled and uploaded onto the hardware using the the Arduino IDE, and making use of